Dubai's sleepy summers a thing of the past as economic activity heats up | The National

 Growing population

-Dubai’s population is increasing – at 3.98 million on Monday – up from 3.77m on the same day a year ago – and this may also partially explain why the city feels slightly busier in the summer.
+Dubai’s population is increasing – at 3.98 million on Monday – up from 3.77 million on the same day a year ago – and this may also partially explain why the city feels slightly busier in the summer.

 Mr Vachhani said there was a time when people moved with their families, stayed for an assignment period and then went home but this was also no longer valid, meaning Dubai is a less transient place.